mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/inter-contract-calls/inter-contract-calls.md

 In Tezos, we are not required to provide the _full_ type of the contract parameter if we specify an entrypoint.
 In this case, we just need to know the type of the _entrypoint_ parameter – in case of `%add`, it is an `int` – not the full type.

-To specify an entrypoint, we can use `Tezos.get_entrypoint_opt` instead of `Tezos.get_contract_opt`.
+To specify an entrypoint, we can use `Mavryk.get_entrypoint_opt` instead of `Mavryk.get_contract_opt`.
 It accepts an extra argument with an entrypoint name:

 <Syntax syntax="pascaligo">